 What’s The Best Disc Golf Disc to Dye?

-Unfortunately, not all discs will result in the best dye when undergoing a dyeing process.
-In my experience, those disc golf discs that are made with a base plastic will have a difficulty in getting an extensive color.
-Furthermore, the color will just fade away a few weeks after the process was completed.
+Unfortunately, not all discs yield the best dye results during the dyeing process.
+Based on my experience, disc golf discs made from base plastic tend to struggle to achieve vibrant colors, and the color often fades within a few weeks after completing the process.
 Personally, I am not recommending this type of plastic; such as the Discraft Pro D and Innova DX because it will just waste your time and resources.

 But what are the best disc golf discs for dyeing?
 I will highly recommend those discs made with opaque premium plastics such as Discraft ESP and Innova Star.
 This type of disc will absorb the dye very well and can last for a long time without fading.
 In fact, this type of disc is the most popular choice in terms of giveaways or gifts to disc golf players.